 Trotter 1/16th Wines was founded with a 2011 vintage by long time Napa winemaker Stephanie Trotter-Zacharia.
 Stephanie has been working in the Napa Valley since 1996.
 But her story of how she arrived in Napa starts much earlier than that.
 At age 18 she left her home in Philadelphia and headed west – ultimately trying to reach Alaska.
 However, as she reached the west coast, she ran out of money in Penngrove in neighboring Sonoma County and settled there for 10 years.
 She likes to joke that it is fortunate she ran out of money in this part of the country, rather than in Alaska (referencing the brutal winters and where she presumably would not have built a career as a winemaker).

 There is a reason Stephanie left to find her own way, promptly at the age of 18.
-She is one of 16 children (for those interested, she is #15 of the 16 kids).
+She is one of 16 children – for those interested, she is #15 of the 16 kids.
 Whoa!
 Creatively, her label Trotter 1/16 pays heritage and honor to her own small fraction of her family – an honor that perhaps comes from the perspective of age as well as her own geographical distance from a family of this size.
-She had to create her own path – winemaking was not something she grew up with; her father was a pretzel baker and her mother Peg, for obvious reasons, a home maker.
+She had to create her own path – winemaking was not something she grew up with; her father Tom was a pretzel baker and her mother Peg, for obvious reasons, a home maker.

 Stephanie picked this fruit with a group of friends she affectionately refers to as the “Sistas of D’Vine,” (these friends help her during harvest each year).
 The fruit from these vines was enough to make merely two barrels of wine or a total of 49 cases.
 Trotter 1/16th is certainly one of the smaller commercial producers in all of the Napa Valley.